arthi2900/app1/docs/prd.md

 - Linked to specific school from school master list
 - **School-based isolation**: Can only view and manage users (teachers and students) from their assigned school
 - **Visibility Rules**:
-  - ✅ Can view: Teachers from their own school, Students from their own school, Question papers created by teachers in their school, Online exams created by teachers in their school
+  - ✅ Can view: Teachers from their own school, Students from their own school, Question papers created by teachers in their school, Online exams created by teachers in their school, Student allocation lists for all exams in their school
   - ❌ Cannot view: Users from other schools\n\n### 2.3 Teacher
 - View assigned classes, sections, and subjects
 - View students of assigned sections only